 - DIRE information distribution to urban communities including Know your Rights fliers and What to do if ICE is at Your Door information with DIRE’s toll-free number.

 New Jersey Congregational Center for Cancer Care (NJ CCCC)

 The New Jersey Congregational Center for Cancer Care is a new program created to honor the legacy of beloved community member, Franco Juricic.
-Franco was a long time Merck employee who died suddenly of pancreatic cancer this year.
+Franco was a long time Merck employee who died suddenly of pancreatic cancer in 2019.
 Franco attended New Brunswick Theological seminary during his final 10 years at Merck, studying at night.
-He learned so much after almost being killed by pancreatic cancer 10 prior, about caring for those with the disease.
-He retired from Merck in June 2018, excited to pursue, full-time, his interest in ministry.
+He learned so much after a pancreatic cancer diagnosis 10 years prior about caring for those with the disease.
+He retired from Merck in June 2018, excited to pursue full-time his passion for ministry.
 He was to be ordained the very day that, instead, we performed his funeral.